-10 Ways to Get Multiple Organic Page 1 Google Rankings
+10 Different Ways To Get Organic Page 1 Google Rankings

 The Top Stories carousel displays the headline, source name, and an expanded image.
 These results are open to blogs as well as media websites.

-Proper optimization here can result in your article being automatically converted into an action on the Google Assistant, enabling people to access your content through the voice assistant.
+Proper optimization here can result in your article being automatically converted into action on Google Assistant, enabling people to access your content through the voice assistant.

-How to Optimize for It
+How To Optimize For It

-- Google recommends that you use AMP pages with structured data markup for an enhanced appearance in the Top stories carousel, host carousel of rich results, Visual stories, and rich results in mobile Search results.

-- You can still appear in the Top Stories carousel with non-AMP article pages but won’t be optimized for voice search as an action in Google Assistant or have access to features such as logo display.
+- Google will display news content in the top stories carousel regardless if the article is published in AMP or not.

+- What is important is that the webpage uses the correct structured data in order to pass along relevant information that can be used to show in the Top Stories section of Google’s search results.

+- Additionally, be sure to use the right size featured image.
+It is recommended by Google that images for AMP pages be a minimum of 1200 pixels wide.

+- For non-AMP pages, Google’s article structured data developer page recommends a minimum of 696 pixels wide.
+However, Google’s guidelines for the Google Discover program recommend all pages use images with a minimum of 1200 pixels in width.
+So for Google News, it’s best to use images that are a minimum of 1200 pixels wide in order to remain eligible for being shown in Google Discover as well as Google News.

-7. Local Business Knowledge Graph Card
+7. Local Business Knowledge Panel Card

 With the proper markup and optimizations, business panels can have a great deal of functionality and interactivity.

-Not only can searchers find your address, phone number and hours of operation without clicking through to your site, but they may be able to complete actions such as booking a table, placing an order, or making an appointment.
+Not only can searchers find your address, phone number, and hours of operation without clicking through to your site, but they may be able to complete actions such as booking a table, placing an order, or making an appointment.

 Your panel expands as more relevant information is added, making it incredibly hard to miss on both desktop and mobile.

-How to Optimize for It
+How To Optimize For It

-- Expand your panel as much as possible by populating your GMB profile with descriptive, relevant information to help searchers make a decision about your business.
+- Expand your panel as much as possible by populating your Google Business Profile (GBP) with descriptive, relevant information to help searchers make a decision about your business.

-- Monitor your GMB dashboard and interact regularly with searchers who leave reviews, ask questions, or otherwise attempt to engage your business.
+- Monitor your GBP dashboard and interact regularly with searchers who leave reviews, ask questions, or otherwise attempt to engage your business.

 - Keep all information up-to-date in order to avoid poor searcher experience (such as directing someone to a closed location) and eroding search engine trust in your brand.